acgabor/family_tree/README.md

 ```

 ## Fill out template
-Rename input_template_family_tree.xls to family_tree.xls
+- Rename input_template_family_tree.xls to family_tree.xls or modify "input_excel_path" in the config file

+## Set config.json
+- It contains user defined settings
+- It is automatically created if not exists

 ## Limitations of current version
-Only one marriage can be handled for one person
+- Only one marriage can be handled for one person